Hotmoka/hotmoka/README.md

 its instrumented version inside the `instrumented` directory.

 Let us verify and instrument `family-0.0.1.jar` now.
-As all Takamaka programs, it uses classes from `io-takamaka-code-1.0.2.jar`, hence it depends on it.
+As all Takamaka programs, it uses classes from the `io-takamaka-code` jar, hence it depends on it.
 We specify this with the `--libs` option, that must refer to an already instrumented jar: